SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 *  *Add Custom Model* - to create a plugin model template with a helper dialog
 *  *Edit Custom Model* - to edit a plugin model in an editor window
-*  *Manage Custom Models* - to open a custom model manager allowing for a number of actions to be taken on custom models: listing, adding, deleteing, duplicating, editing
+*  *Manage Custom Models* - to open a custom model manager allowing for a number of actions to be taken on custom models: listing, adding, deleting, duplicating, editing
 *  *Add/Multiply Models* - to create a plugin model by summing/multiplying *existing models* in the model library

 .. _New_Plugin_Model: